Over

 Tears roll down.

-One word spoken (or five if you want to get technical) - “APNTS” - think on this one thing.
+One word spoken (or five if you want to get technical) - “APNTS” - think on

 and then simply…